-If your search for church credit card information derives from an interest in enabling donors to contribute with plastic, there are myriad payment processing options to choose from, and the companies that offer them would love to have an organization like yours as a customer.
+If your search for church credit card information derives from an interest in enabling parishioners to contribute via plastic, you can take solace in knowing there are myriad payment processing options, from companies that would love to have you a customer, that you can choose from.
 But before we get into to the specifics of choosing a payment processor and introducing credit card donations to the congregation, it’s important to note why credit card processing can be beneficial to a church.

 Benefits of Credit Card Donations

 Gary Kelsey, an expert on nonprofit management with Walden University’s School of Public Policy and Administration, agrees, saying, “Anything a nonprofit organization can do to make it easier for individuals to give will be very helpful!
 Giving with plastic, direct deduction from a savings or checking account, etc., are great ways to make it simple to give.
-If a donor decides to give (let’s say monthly) via an electronic transfer from a savings (or checking) account, the donation does not stop until the donor chooses to do so.
-Also, having a Donate Now button on the organization’s website is also helpful and easy for a potential donor.”
+Also, having a Donate Now button on the organization’s website makes things easy for a potential donor.”